abraham/mastodon-dart/packages/mastodon/doc/NotificationsApi.md

 Get all grouped notifications

 Return grouped notifications concerning the user.
 This API returns Link headers containing links to the next/previous page.
 However, the links can also be constructed dynamically using query params and `id` values.
+Version history:  4.3.0-beta.1 - added\\ 4.3.0-beta.2 - deprecated

 ### Example
 ```dart